[Solved] MySQL: Access denied for user ‘username’@’host’ (using password: YES) error in Workbench, HeidiSQL

 Remember Allowing ‘%’ all IP to access DB creates a large security hole, always use strong login credentials.

-3 Step 3: Retry connection
+Step 3: Retry the connection

 After this step, retry connecting.
 The problem “Access denied for user ‘username” should have been solved.
 If not check your username and password again and check if your tools are allowed through the firewall.